maximtrp/bitermplus/docs/source/tutorial.rst

 Filtering stable topics
 -----------------------

 Unsupervised topic models (such as LDA) are subject to topic instability [1]_ [2]_ [3]_.
-There are several methods in ``bitermplus`` package for selecting stable topics:
-Kullback-Leibler divergence, Hellinger distance, Jeffrey's divergence, Jensen-Shannon divergence, Jaccard index, Bhattacharyya distance.
+There are several methods in ``bitermplus`` package for selecting stable topics: Kullback-Leibler divergence (symmetric and non-symmetric), Hellinger distance, Jeffrey's divergence, Jensen-Shannon divergence, Jaccard index, Bhattacharyya distance, Total variation distance.

 .. code-block:: python